Loading

 Background

-Martin was fired from the band later that year due to musical differences, via a fax from keyboard player Roddy Bottum; and Mr. Bungle guitarist Trey Spruance was brought in to record their next album.
+Martin was fired from the band later in 1993 due to musical differences, via a fax from keyboard player Roddy Bottum; and Mr. Bungle guitarist Trey Spruance was brought in to record their next album.
 However, Spruance left the band before the subsequent tour, and was replaced by the band's keyboard roadie, Dean Menta.
 Reasons given for the change differ—the band claim Spruance was unwilling to commit to a long touring schedule in support of the album, whilst Spruance claims he was never meant to be a permanent member in the first place.
 In one magazine interview, Gould labelled Spruance as a "spoilt rich kid" who did not want to tour.
 However, Spruance recalled not even having enough money to buy the magazine where Gould said this about him.
-He remembered, "This is like one of those stunning juxtapositions in life when you're standing in fucking Tower Records and this thing goes out to the whole world that you're this spoilt, privileged rich kid, and you can't even buy the fucking magazine it's written in.
+He remembered, "this is like one of those stunning juxtapositions in life when you're standing in fucking Tower Records and this thing goes out to the whole world that you're this spoilt, privileged rich kid, and you can't even buy the fucking magazine it's written in.
 That was really almost like a cosmic moment."

 Roddy Bottum claims to have been mostly absent during this period, owing to the deaths of his father and Kurt Cobain, whose wife Courtney Love was a close friend of his and one of the temporary lead singers of the band before Chuck Mosley joined.
 In addition to this, Bottum had developed a heroin addiction.
 At one point, his addiction caused a band intervention, following the filming of the video for "Another Body Murdered".
 Bottum's absence led to the album being written largely without keyboards.
-Around the recording of the album in 1994, Mike Patton also married Cristina Zuccatosta.
+Around the recording of the album in 1994, Mike Patton also married Cristina Zuccatosta, an Italian.

 According to singer Mike Patton, the band were involved in a car accident during the recording sessions for the album, while Patton was driving.
 Spruance and drummer Mike Bordin were also involved, and Patton claimed to have "had to look at a lot of things in the face" as a result.
 The band used art from the graphic novel Flood by Eric Drooker for the album's cover and those of its singles.